mbrea-c/bevy_animation_graph/README.md

 - Export animation graphs in graphviz `.dot` format for visualization.
 - Output from graph nodes is cached to avoid unnecessary computations.

+Feel free to request new nodes if some feature you need is currently missing.

 ## Planned Features

 In order of priority: